 I regard walking alone in nature as a state of being in the meditative state since you have nothing else but your mind and your thoughts to witness in the company of Mother Nature and the route up to the Chamundi Temple on the summit has a mini forest with all types of Flora, Fauna and a couple of Leopards.
 Out of the hundreds of times I have been up here,sometimes almost an hour before sunrise, I am sure to have been considered for their weekly meals by more than a few Leopards since reports of missing cows were quite common in the recent past from township on top.

-“Mohan please say a prayer for me to Lord Shiva and Chamudi on my behalf”, my wife Mamatha had told me while I was tying my shoe laces that morning and as if the Almighty wanted to remind me, the temple of Devikere arrived to my left.
+“Mohan please say a prayer for me to Lord Shiva and Chamudi on my behalf”, my wife Mamatha had told me while I was tying my shoe laces that morning and as if the Almighty wanted to remind me, the sign board of Devikere temple arrived to my left.